ngnjs/NGN/README.md

 ## Development Status

 NGN 2.0.0 is currently in an alpha state.
-We are battle testing it with select [Butler Logic](https://butlerlogic.com) clients, but we're really putting it through rigorous production testing as we build https://metadoc.io on NGN 2.
+We are battle testing it with select [Butler Logic](https://butlerlogic.com) clients, but we're really putting it through rigorous production testing as we build [https://metadoc.io](metadoc.io) and [https://enabledb.com](enabledb.com) on NGN 2, [JET](https://github.com/jet-ngn) and [Chassis](https://github.com/ngn-chassis).

-NGN 2.0.0 documentation will be forthcoming, with an early release of Metadoc.
-In the meantime, a series of code examples are available at https://codepen.io/collection/Dpqymr
+NGN 2.0.0 documentation will be forthcoming, with an early release of [Metadoc](https://metadoc.io).
+In the meantime, a series of code examples are available [here, on Codepen](https://codepen.io/collection/Dpqymr).